-Description: Students will examine the interaction of humans and their environment, development and interaction of cultures, and comparison of economic, political and social structures to analyze their historical impact upon one another.
-This course explores the time periods from prehistory to the present.
-Completion of this course will prepare students to take the World History Advanced Placement® exam.
+Description: Students will examine concepts such as the interaction of humans and the environment, development and interaction of cultures, comparison of economic, political and social structures in this college level course.
+This course covers the time periods from prehistory to the present.
+Completion of this course will prepare students to take the national Advanced Placement® exam in World History.
+Prerequisites: None

-0422 WORLD RELIGIONS 5 Credits
+0422 WORLD RELIGIONS